 The University of Houston Dietetic Internship is accredited by the Accreditation Council on Education in Nutrition and Dietetics (ACEND).
-The ACEND standards require that UHDI graduates successfully meet 41 competencies plus three additional competencies specific to our program to meet our program concentration competency of MNT.
-Interns are required to obtain a passing score on all competencies and pass the program overall in order to sit for the Registration examination for Dietitians.
+The ACEND standards require that UHDI graduates successfully meet 50 competencies.
+Interns are required to obtain a passing score on all competencies and pass the program overall in order to be eligible for the Registration examination for Dietitians.
 ACEND oversees our operation with periodic reports and site visits.
-UHDI was granted continued accreditation in 2014 and is scheduled for a site visit in the Fall of 2018.
-Our pass rate on the RD exam has been > 90% for more than ten years.

 Online Preceptor Handbook